Skip to main content

 Q. When do I apply for financial aid?

 Students must apply for financial aid every year.
-The FAFSA on the Web (FOTW) or Renewal FAFSA on the Web should be completed as quickly as possible after it opens.
-For the 2024/25 FAFSA, the application opened in December 2023, however, every year thereafter it will open on October 1st.
-For optimal consideration, all students must submit the FOTW or Renewal FOTW by June 1st.
+The FAFSA should be completed as quickly as possible after it opens.
+For the 2025/26 FAFSA, the application is set to open in December of 2024.
+For optimal consideration, all students must submit the FAFSA by June 1st.
 Applications received after the priority deadline will continue to be processed throughout the academic year.
 Financial aid offers are based on a combination of funds available and financial need.

 Q. What types of financial aid needs the FAFSA completed?